locessentials/eng401-business-english-us/unit2/week6/regulatory-comparison-assignment.md

 ---

-## 📥 Download This Assignment
+## 📥 Download this Content

-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit2/week6/regulatory-comparison-assignment.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit2/week6/regulatory-comparison-assignment.md) and download it.

-### 🤖 AI Study Prompts
+### 🤖 GAI Study Prompts
-Use these prompts to help with your research and writing:
+Copy the downloaded content and try it with these prompts:
 - "Help me research [specific regulation] requirements in Mexico for [industry]"
 - "Compare regulatory requirements between Mexico and the US for [specific business activity]"
 - "What are the key compliance steps for a US company entering the Mexican [industry] market?"